DariuszLegizynski/SoccerTime/README.md

 3. Each country with a football league = null is filtered out.
 4. Every non-null result is presented.
 5. The leagues table (season) gets changed on the 1.08 of each year (leagueTable.js -> const seasonChangeDate).
+6. Authentication via Firebase, guest login possible.
+7. Desktop first.

 ## Contributors

-Dariusz Legizynski - Initial work
+Dariusz Legizynski - Initial work.

 ## License